ucsb/webguide/web-accessibility.md

 Guide, the Web Standards Group also provides the following general guidelines for addressing accessibility in your websites:

+#### Design for Device Independence

 **Your page should not depend on the user using a specific type of device**.
 In other words, your page should be navigable by mouse, keyboard, voice, touch, and head wand.
 Elements that appear only upon mouse-over, for example, are usually inaccessible to people using screen readers.
 In general, any page that can be navigated via keyboard can also be navigated by voice or screen reader.

+#### Avoid Time-Sensitive Content Changes

+Avoid time-sensitive content changes or allow users to control the timing of these changes.
+For example, if your website features a image carousel that cycles through several images, provide options for users to pause or slow down the transition between images.

+If your website _must_ include time-sensitive content changes without user controls, provide ample time for the user to engage with the content.
+As a general rule: 20 seconds for every line of text.

+Similarly, avoid moving content around the page unless users can control the movement of the content.

 ### Importance of Web Accessibility